charlesfranciscodev/csgames-bell-2018/README.md

 ## Completed User Stories
 * [BP:3] As an operator, I can run a bash script that starts both the client and the server
+* [BP:8] As an extraterrestrial user, I can navigate through available assets

 ## Completed Required API Routes
 * **POST** `/bell/authentication`